 This moist Lemon Bundt Cake has the most tender crumb and is bursting with bright lemon flavor.
 A vanilla-matcha glaze adds a touch of Spring color that almost makes this cake too pretty to eat!
 (Almost, this cake is really good.)

-Maybe it’s just that we haven’t gone anywhere these past several months, but when my husband took his first bite of this Lemon Bundt Cake his first words were: “This is better than the Starbucks lemon cake!”
+When my husband took his first bite of this Lemon Bundt Cake his first words were: “This is better than the Starbucks lemon cake!”
 I wasn’t about to argue – this cake IS a delight.
 With a tender crumb and bold lemon flavor, eating a slice of this cake feels both cozy and fancy at the same time.
-If you ask me, it’s better than the Starbucks lemon cake not only for these qualities, but also because it’s homemade.
+If you ask me, it’s better than the Starbucks lemon cake not only for these qualities but also because it’s homemade.
 There’s something about food baked in your own kitchen that feels different than anything you can buy at a store.
 (But don’t get me wrong, I have enjoyed many a slice of Starbucks lemon cake.)

 The matcha glaze cascading down the sides of this cake is the final touch.
 It adds a beautiful hint of Spring color without disrupting the bright lemon flavor.
-This cake is just so good.
-As I write this I’m already looking forward to having another slice with my coffee tomorrow morning.
+In fact, this cake is so good that my kiddo’s friends often ask me to make it when they’re coming over.

 Tips for the Best Lemon Bundt Cake